-The ferry was owned by Orville Albert around 1965.
-He was a local man of French and Indian heritage born and raised in Prairie du Rocher.
+In the mid1960s, the ferry was owned by Orville Albert.
+He was a local man of French and Indian heritage, born and raised in Prairie du Rocher, Illinois,.
 His mother, Mary (Pelate) spoke only French until she entered school.
-Orville was a business man with earth-moving machines.
+Orville was a business owner with an earth-moving company.
 Randy Albert used to pilot the ferry to Ste.
-Gen on Sunday afternoons in the late 1960s, although he never was licensed as a riverboat pilot.
-Randy was a locally famous musician and one of the bands he formed was called Modoc Ferry.
+Genevieve on Sunday afternoons in the late 1960s, although he never was licensed as a riverboat pilot.
+Randy was a locally famous musician and one of the bands he formed was called "Modoc Ferry."
 He stole all the road signs leading to the ferry for the band.

 Orville used to tell the story of a former owner of the ferry, name untold, who took a car across the Mississippi on one late afternoon, the last trip to Missouri before docking for the night.
 A man and his wife stayed in the car once on the ferry.
 Halfway across the river the man started the car, crashed through the chains and both drowned at the bottom of the Mississippi, leaving seven orphans.
 A suicide note was later found declaring his intent because he had discovered his wife had been unfaithful.